unicef/publicgoods-toolkit/community.md

 * [Specialty Library](https://opentechstrategies.com/archetypes-files/open-source-archetypes-v2.pdf#section*.15)

   The project's goal is to provide a high-quality solution to narrow and specific problem.
-Meaningful participation requires familiarity with that problem and with the project's solution.
+Meaningful participation requires familiarity and expertise with that problem and with the project's solution.

 * [Multi-Vendor Infrastructure](https://opentechstrategies.com/archetypes-files/open-source-archetypes-v2.pdf#section*.9)